Mu-L/getty/README.md

 - **Thread-safe operations**: All callback operations are protected by mutex locks
 - **Replace semantics**: Adding with the same (handler, key) replaces the existing callback in place (position preserved)
-- **Panic safety**: Callback panics are properly handled and logged with stack traces
+- **Panic safety**: During session close, callbacks run in a dedicated goroutine with defer/recover; panics are logged with stack traces and do not escape the close path
 - **Ordered execution**: Callbacks are executed in the order they were added

 ### Usage Example